uzobola/Cloud-Security-Terraform/README.md

 As requested, our team assessed Microblog's infrastructure following reports of suspicious system behavior and unusual user activity.
 Our comprehensive security audit revealed several critical vulnerabilities that require immediate attention to prevent potential data breaches and ensure the platform's security as the company continues its rapid growth.

 ### Security Assessment Overview
-Our review identified multiple security concerns requiring immediate attention.
+Our review identified multiple security concerns that require immediate attention.
 The assessment focused on:
 - Network security architecture and configurations
 - Access control mechanisms and policies
 - Data handling practices and encryption